NOTE 8: Income Taxes

 544

-The Company’s unrecognized tax benefits as of December 31, 2024 relate entirely to research and development credits.
-The total amount of unrecognized tax benefits as of December 31, 2024 is $0.6 million.
+The Company’s unrecognized tax benefits as of December 31, 2025 relate entirely to research and development credits.
+The total amount of unrecognized tax benefits as of December 31, 2025 is $0.8 million.
 If recognized, none of the unrecognized tax benefits would impact the effective tax rate because of the valuation allowance.
 The Company’s policy is to recognize interest and penalties to income taxes as components of interest expense and other expense, respectively.
-The Company did not accrue interest or penalties related to unrecognized tax benefits as of December 31, 2024.
-The Company does not anticipate any significant change within twelve months of this reporting date.
+The Company did not accrue interest or penalties related to unrecognized tax benefits as of December 31, 2025.

 The Company files income tax returns in the U.S. federal jurisdiction and various state jurisdictions.
 Due to the Company’s net operating loss carryforwards, all tax years since inception remain subject to examination by all taxing authorities.
 The Company is not currently under audit in any major tax jurisdiction.